ec429/fc-aviation/README.md

 Also, paratroopers can deploy from transports in flight.

 Somewhat related, the Airliner is a non-military unit which can establish trade routes — it's a bit like the classic Caravan, except it flies.
+The Ambassador is another non-military unit, which establishes embassies (it's not capable of other Diplomat actions, though, so no need to fear it).

 ### Gliders